 7 Rock Barn Country ClubConoverSee on map

-Challenge the same holes that annually confront a stellar Champions Tour field on a layout styled by the internationally respected Robert Trent Jones Jr. The graceful design of the Jones Course takes full advantage of the rolling terrain with elevation changes, towering trees and abundant water providing plenty of suspense.
+Challenge holes on a layout styled by the internationally respected Robert Trent Jones Jr. The graceful design of the Jones Course takes full advantage of the rolling terrain with elevation changes, towering trees and abundant water providing plenty of suspense.
 Since the Jones Course is private, you must book a Stay & Play package to tee off here.
 Open publicly, however, the Jackson Course presents rolling fairways and changes in elevation throughout the course, appealing to golfers of various skill levels

 8 The Championship Course at Tanglewood Park